mrpnkt/Apache-Vulns/README.md

 1. **apacheScan.py**
   * The purpose of this script is to enable pentesters to quickly check which CVE-IDs apply to a particular Apache version. apacheScan comes with a text file which contains all CVE-IDs taken from [https://httpd.apache.org] (https://httpd.apache.org).
 The python script simply retrieves the CVE-IDs that apply to the given Apache version from the apache_CVE.txt file.
+It currently supports Apache version _2.2.\*_ and _2.4.\*_.

   * TODO:
     - [ ] Add option to check which versions are affected by a particular CVE-ID.